aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 1. Save the updated Workbook in streams.
 1. Change the OLE object data from stream data.

-In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then its Object Data is modified to change the chart data.
+In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then its file data is modified to change the chart data.

 ``` csharp
 // The path to the documents directory.